ojoadeolagabriel2/payment-information-service/README.md

 * fetch pokemon information
 * presents their description in shakespearean text
-* caches responses to improve performance
+* caches responses to improve performance (~ 5ms once pokemon information is cached)
 * provides easy to use startup script for running app in a java 11 based docker container

 ## Table of content